Summers are here.

 The rising temperature could invite a heat stroke.
 It can bring along fever, body ache, and rashes.
 It can make you feel unwell and low in general.

 So, I thought, today I’ll share some tips with you that could help you prevent heat stroke.

 The Most Basic Thing to Prevent Heat Stroke: Drink Water First Thing in the Morning

 Your body is most acidic and dehydrated in the morning, but most of the times you skip drinking water because you don’t have it around.
 You need to drag yourself out of bed, go to the kitchen, pick a glass, pour water, and drink.

 You’d agree, that’s a lot of work. 🙂

-Why not keep a jug near bed along with a glass, or how about keeping your favourite sipping bottle on the bedhead?
+Why not keep a jug near the bed along with a glass?
+Or how about keeping your favourite sipping bottle on the bedhead?